Slack vs Discord: Everything You Need to Know

 Discord’s free version offers more, and the paid plan is cheaper than Slack’s

-As both Slack and Discord have free and paid plans, let’s briefly analyze what each of them offers.
+As Slack and Discord have free and paid plans, let’s briefly analyze what each of them offers.

 While Slack’s Free plan is highly limited and insufficient for most users’ needs, running a server on Discord is practically free and comes with all the core features.

-That’s because Slack’s Free plan notoriously limits your message history access to the last 90 days and gives you 5 GB of storage space in total.
+That’s because Slack’s Free plan notoriously limits your message history access to the last 90 days and gives you only 5 GB of storage space in total.

 Slack's pricing